belsten/belsten.github.io/_posts/2026-07-18-unique-hues.md

 ## Emergence of color opponency

-A puzzling aspect of the unique hues is that opponent hues are not geometrically opposite to one another in physiologically defined color spaces based on cone responses and early visual processing.
-Why, then, are red and green perceived as opposites, and likewise blue and yellow?
-Also, what mathematical principles could reproduce such an opponent organization?
+What mathematical principles could reproduce such an opponent organization?

 Recall that sparse inference will only use at most two basis vectors at a time to represent a point in the two-dimensional color space.
 We find that this naturally gives rise to mutual exclusivity between basis vector coefficients that represent phenomenologically opposing colors (red/green and blue/yellow).
 Figure 7 demonstrates this.
 The left side of the plot shows how the point is reconstructed by combining the weighted basis vectors end-to-end, and the right side shows the coefficient magnitudes.